ysyk2021/project-performance-measurement-techniques-for-monitoring-and-tracking-progress-to-ensure-project/src/chapter-4-2.md

-# Features and capabilities of project management software

 Project management software is a critical tool for monitoring and tracking project progress to ensure project success.
 In this chapter, we will explore the features and capabilities of project management software.